elastic/elasticsearch-labs/notebooks/search/README.md

 - Configure an index to use search-time synonyms
 - Update synonyms in real time
 - Run queries that are enhanced by synonyms

+### 9. Semantic text

+In the [`09-semantic-text.ipynb`](./09-semantic-text.ipynb) notebook, you'll learn how to:

+- Quickly get started with semantic search with the `semantic_text` field type
+- Use the `semantic` query
+- Implement hybrid search